-Stan J. Bevers is an Associate Professor and Extension Economist based in Vernon.
+Stan J. Bevers is a Professor and Extension Economist based in Vernon.
 His areas of specialization include farm and ranch management, marketing/risk management, and marketing club development.
 Stan was also the lead author in the development of the Bud-Pro budgeting program.

+Dr. Mark L. Waller is an Associate

+Department Head, Professor, and Extension

-Dr. Mark L. Waller is a Professor and Extension Economist-Grain Marketing and Policy based in College Station.
-Dr. Waller's program emphasis includes price risk management and market analysis, price outlook, market information collection and dissemination, evaluation of marketing alternatives, and farm policy.
+Economist-Grain Marketing and Policy based

+in College Station.
+Dr. Waller's program

+emphasis includes price risk management

+and market analysis, price outlook, market

+information collection and dissemination, evaluation of marketing alternatives, and farm policy.